 - Connect with purpose.
 Amazing things happen when you connect with a sense of purpose.
 In the book, The Blue Zones, it says that having a purpose adds 7 years to your life.
 That’s like, adding a mini-encore to your show.

 - Hang with your tribe.
-Though maybe not my favorite metaphor, a tribe is dedicated to helping each other light their inner pilot lights, and having one gives you numerous health benefits.
+Though maybe not my favorite metaphor, a tribe is dedicated to helping each other light their inner pilot lights, and having one of this little lights of mine (I mean yours… and yes, you should let it shine) gives you numerous health benefits.
 Hmmm, you don’t have a tribe you say?
 You’re surrounded by cracked out prostitutes and fake golf champions, you say?
 Fear not, you can read some tips on how to find your tribe here.
-You may also want to get an accountability partner, and that’s cool too.
+You may also want to get an accountability partner, and that’s cool too… just maybe not that Roxy lady… Just sayin’.